 Chapter 3.
-Using the plan's coverage for your Part D prescription drugs 20 Expla ins rules you need to follow when you get your Part D drugs.
-Tells how to find out which drugs are - ed or not covered, what type of restrictions may apply to coverage, and where to get your prescri filled.
-Tells about the plan's programs for drug safety and managing medications. - SEC' ΓΙΟΝ 1 Introduction 20 FION 2 Fill your prescription at a network pharmacy or through the plan's home delivery service 21 ΓΙΟΝ 3 The plan's Drug List FION 4 There are restrictions on coverage for some drugs 25 SEC TION 5 What if one of your drugs is not covered in the ar a way you'd like it to be covered?
-FION 6 What if your coverage changes for one of your drugs?
-FION 7 What types of drugs are not covered by the plan?
-FION 8 Show your member ID card when you fill a prescription FION 10 Programs on drug safety and managing medications Chapter 4.
-Paying for your Part D prescription drugs 38 you p about the four stages of drug coverage for a standard Medicare Part D plan and their effect on whay.
-Tells about the Medicare Coverage Gap Discount Program, the Part D-IRMAA, the late ment penalty (LEP) and programs to help you pay for your prescription drugs. at SEC' ΓΙΟΝ 1 Introduction 38 SEC' Γ ION 2 What you pay for a drug depends on the plan selected by TRS and which payment stage you are in when you get the drug 39 SEC' FION 3 The Part D Explanation of Benefits (Part D EOB) explains payments • • ar a for your drugs and which payment stage you are in 40 SEC TION 4 During the Deductible stage, you pay the full cost of drugs purchased at 41 SEC' network retail pharmacies 41 SEC of your drug costs and you pay your share 1 1 SEC' FION 6 During the Coverage Gap stage, your cost-sharing amounts will remain ···· 71 ble generally the same as during the Initial Coverage stage 43 SEC' FION 7 During the Catastrophic Coverage stage, the plan pays most of the cost for your drugs 45 SEC' FION 8 What you pay for vaccinations covered by Part D depends on how and where you get them FION 9 Do you have to pay the Part D late enrollment penalty (LEP)?
-SEC' FION 10 Do you have to pay an extra Part D amount to Social Security because of ~~~ income?
-49 SEC' ΓΙΟΝ 11 Information about programs to help people pay for their prescription = 0 drugs 50
+Using the plan's coverage for your Part D prescription drugs 20 covere is rules you need to follow when you get your Part D drugs.
+Tells how to find out volume to covered, what type of restrictions may apply to coverage, and where to get fells about the plan's programs for drug safety and managing medications.
+SECT ON 1 Introduction 20 ION 2 Fill your prescription at a network pharmacy or through the pl home delivery service ON 3 The plan's Drug List ON 4 There are restrictions on coverage for some drugs 25 SECI ION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+27 SECT ION 6 What if your coverage changes for one of your drugs?
+ON 7 What types of drugs are not covered by the plan?
+ON 8 Show your member ID card when you fill a prescription SECT ON 9 Part D drug coverage in special situations 34 SECT ON 10 Programs on drug safety and managing medications 36 Chapter 4.
+Paying for your Part D prescription drugs 38 you pa out the four stages of drug coverage for a standard Medicare Part D plan and their .
+Tells about the Medicare Coverage Gap Discount Program, the Part D-IRMAA, ent penalty (LEP) and programs to help you pay for your prescription drugs.
+SECT ON 1 Introduction 38 SECT ION 2 What you pay for a drug depends on the plan selected by TRS and which drug payment stage you are in when you get the drug SECT ON 3 The Part D Explanation of Benefits (Part D EOB) explains paym SECT for your drugs and which payment stage you are in SECI ION 4 During the Deductible stage, you pay the full cost of drugs pur network retail pharmacies SECT ON 5 During the Initial Coverage stage, the plan pays its share ······································ ,, of your drug costs and you pay your share 42 SECT ION 6 During the Coverage Gap stage, your cost-sharing amounts wi generally the same as during the Initial Coverage stage 44 SECT ON 7 During the Catastrophic Coverage stage, the plan pays most 4.6 CECT of the cost for your drugs 46 SECI ON 8 What you pay for vaccinations covered by Part D depends on how and where you get them 47 SECT ON 9 Do you have to pay the Part D late enrollment penalty (LEP)?
+48 ION 10Do you have to pay an extra Part D amount to Social Security being income? because of your SECT ON 11 Information about programs to help people pay for their prescr drugs 51